JonTron: Other work

+Jafari has provided voice-over work for A Hat in Time, a video game by Gears for Breakfast.

-Political views and controversy
+Political views

 Partisanship

 In an interview with Breitbart News, Jafari stated that he voted for Barack Obama both times, and that he supported Bernie Sanders in the 2016 primaries, but has said that he does not identify as conservative or liberal, preferring instead to decide on a case-by-case basis.

-Controversy
+2017 comments

 Jafari discussed politics on a livestream hosted by Carl Benjamin on January 27, 2017.
 On March 12 of the same year, Jafari posted a tweet defending a quote from Iowa representative Steve King, who had tweeted in regards to the United States' policy on immigration: "We can't restore our civilization with somebody else's babies."
-Jafari defended King's tweet, and later appeared on Twitch streamer Destiny's channel, to explain his views.
-During this appearance, he said that, "nobody wants to become a minority in their own country", and stressed that he took issue with white people being labeled as racist for wanting to remain a majority.
-He said that he saw this reaction as hypocritical with how the majorities of other countries are regarded.
-Over the course of the one-and-a-quarter-hour appearance, he also commented that he had seen statistics that wealthy blacks commit more crimes than poor whites, as well as asking whether the colonization of Africa by European countries was a good thing.
-Shortly afterwards, many outlets criticized his statements, and specifically questioned his claim about crimes committed by wealthy blacks.
+Jafari later appeared on Twitch streamer Destiny's channel to explain his views; he said that, "Nobody wants to become a minority in their own country", and stressed that he took issue with white people being labeled as racist for wanting to remain a majority.
+He saw this reaction as hypocritical with how the majorities of other countries are regarded.
+Jafari also made racial assertions about people of Mexican descent who live in the United States, claiming that there are "large swathes of them who want to break parts of America off back into Mexico."
+He also commented that he had seen statistics that wealthy black people commit more crimes than poor white people, as well as asking rhetorically whether the colonization of Africa by European countries was a good thing.

-His comments were followed by a small backlash within his fanbase, with partners noting a minor loss of subscribers.
-Kotaku reported that many of Jafari's longtime fans felt uncomfortable with these views, but still watch his content.
-Jafari posted a statement on YouTube on March 19, addressing some of his controversial arguments from the stream.
-On May 18, 2017, it was announced by NormalBoots that after Jafari's comments, he would still play as an honored founder of the group, however he would not play as an active member anymore, and that this was a "mutual understanding", and that he had not been kicked out.
-In the wake of controversies surrounding NormalBoots member Jared "ProJared" Knabenbauer in May 2019, fellow member Jirard "The Completionist" Khalil claimed in a YouTube comment that Jafari's departure had nothing to do with the controversy surrounding his statements, stating that Jafari felt that he could no longer contribute to the group, due to the extended time it took for him to make videos, and that he had been planning to leave for several months.
-Khalil also stated that the group made the announcement a few weeks after the controversy, and that they nonetheless chose to make a statement regarding Jafari since certain members, including Khalil and Jafari themselves, were born to immigrant parents.
-Jafari's controversies were also discussed once more following Knabenbauer's incident.
+Shortly afterwards, many outlets criticized his statements, specifically questioning his claim about crimes committed by wealthy black people.
+The Southern Poverty Law Center and Anti-Defamation League described Jafari's claim about Mexican Americans as a racist myth and conspiracy theory.